26 Reasons I'm Grateful to be an Entrepreneur

 13. No paying for gas, parking, lunch - some people (and employers) don't realize the huge extra expense that comes with working in an office.
 The cost savings of working from home make a big difference in our budget.

-14. Time to prep dinner - theoretically, I could stop working and start to prep dinner before I go to pick the kiddo up, and not be rushed to throw something together later.
+14. Time to prep dinner - theoretically, I could stop working and start to prep dinner in the afternoon, and not be rushed to throw something together later.
 Still working on that one.
 But I could.

 16. No makeup days - I love makeup, but I like not wearing makeup too.
 If I'm not meeting anyone professionally and not doing a video or client meeting, then I'm barefaced and don't care.